remoantonio/remoantonio.github.io/note.md

 3: Off

-Planning on creating an array or object to house the addition and subtraction of synergy between the pick slots.
+Finished - Planning on creating an array or object to house the addition and subtraction of synergy between the pick slots.
 Leaning toward array.

 Ex: